Thinking about education

 Yes, but how much depends on your age and situation.
 You can find some of the financial support available to you here, and you can also talk to your social worker or PA who will be able to help you find out exactly what you are entitled to.

 Most young people in higher education are not entitled to welfare benefits.
-However, in some circumstances, you may be entitled to UC or other benefits.
-Some of these circumstances might include lone parents, young people with long term illnesses, or those with a registered disability – they may be eligible for additional benefits support whilst studying.
+However, in some circumstances, you may be entitled to Income Support and Housing Benefit.
+Some of these circumstances might include lone parents, young people with long term illnesses, or those with a registered disability – they may be eligible for additional benefits whilst studying.
 Talk to your PA if you think you may qualify for help.